-A rotating liquid surface takes the shape of a paraboloid under the constant pull of gravity and a centrifugal acceleration, which grows stronger with the distance from the central axis (E. Cappoci, 1850).
+A rotating liquid surface takes the shape of a paraboloid under the constant pull of gravity and the centrifugal acceleration, which grows stronger with the distance from the central axis (E. Cappoci, 1850).
 The parabolic shape occurs because a liquid surface always sets its local surface perpendicular to the net acceleration it experiences, which in this case becomes stronger and more inclined with distance from the central axis.

 Consequently, a Liquid Mirror Telescope can be made by using a liquid mirror as the primary mirror and by putting a camera at the focal point of the paraboloid.

 Liquid mirror telescopes are Zenithal pointing telescopes: they can only see a small field of view around the Zenith (point along the local vertical direction).
 Pointing objects, as done when using classical technology telescopes, is no longer possible.
-Integrating images with LMTs is done using a new real-time imaging technique called Time Delayed Integration (TDI) (described later).
+Integrating images with LMTs is done using a new real-time imaging technique called Time Delayed Integration (TDI) (described below).

-Thanks to the earth rotation, the telescope scans a strip of constant declination equal to the latitude of the observatory.
+Thanks to the Earth rotation, the telescope scans a strip of constant declination equal to the latitude of the observatory.
 Because a LMT observes the same region of the sky night after night, it is possible either to co-add the images taken on different nights in order to improve the limiting magnitude attainable with a LMT, or to subtract images taken on different nights to make a variability study of the corresponding strip of sky.
-Consequently, a LMT is very well suited to perform variability studies of the strip of sky it observes.
+Consequently, a LMT is very well suited to perform photometric variability studies of the strip of sky it observes.